 When your kids begin to pout, wail, shout or cry in the wee, before-school hours, put on your full parent armor and remember: There is another way.

 I wanted my children to learn how to make safe – and sane – choices.
-Yet when you are crunched for time, it's difficult.
+Yet when you are crunched for time, it’s difficult.
 There is, however, a win-win solution, with a little patience and foresight in planning.
-Here are five ways parents can stop the morning madness, while allowing kids the chance to learn good decision-making skills.
+Here are five ways parents can stop the madness in their morning routine for kids, while allowing children the chance to learn good decision-making skills.

 1. Plenty of rest is best